-Joe likely starts his day by taking in others’ feeling and making sure everyone feels okay, then goes inside his own mind to imagine what his options are, then is ready to take concrete actions with others, and finally is ready to make decisions in his own mind.
-Sergio likely starts his day (or any process) by checking with others on "the plan” and making decisions about the day, then he takes time to be physically active or otherwise in the “here and now”, and then he is ready to create with others.
-Finally, he is ready to be in touch with his own feelings and emotions.
+Joe starts his day (or any process) by taking in others’ feeling and making sure everyone feels okay, then goes inside his own mind to imagine what his options are, then is ready to take concrete actions with others, and finally is ready to make decisions in his own mind.
+Sergio likely starts his day (or any process) by checking with others on "the plan” and making decisions about the day, then he takes time to be physically active or otherwise in the “here and now”, then he is ready to create with others, and finally to be in touch with his own feelings and emotions.
 After which, the flow process starts over for each of them.

 Of course, after a period of looking within, and with the information we gathered about ourselves from the time of inner reflection on our feelings, we will once again be ready to collaborate with others, typically moving to a third activity, such as logic.
 We may be ready, with the inner knowledge gained from our introspective period, to make a collaborative decision.

-After a period of collaborative decision-making, we will need to go back in to reflect and touch base with ourselves, going into the last of the basic activities: in this case, a sensing mode, which is non-linear and gives us time to “just be in the now”.
+After a period of collaborative decision-making, we will need to go back in to reflect and touch base with ourselves, going into the last of the basic activities: in this case, a sensing mode.
 It is here that we can unconsciously process what happened during our extroverted creative, introverted feeling, and extroverted logic phases, and take concrete actions to realizing our ideas and plans.
 At some point, we will once again have had enough alone processing time, and it will be time to reach out and collaboratively create again, thus restarting the cycle.

 The essence of this introversion-extroversion “oscillation process” is that each phase functions as a generative steppingstone to the next phase.
 Making decisions serves to produce feelings, which generate creativity, which in turn guides sensations, which inspire decisions…and the cycle continues on and on.
 These cycles can take place over an entire day, in the span of one meeting or conversation, in just two minutes, or even over months during long-term planning or projects.
-And the complexity of the tasks in each phase of the cycle can vary widely: creative moments can be very complex (creating a campaign) or very simple (daydreaming about a vacation).
-The same can be said for logical moments (deciding which house to buy or whether to take the 3.30 or 3.35 bus), sensing moments (making love or making dinner), and feelings moments (heavy grief over loss or feeling happy while listening to a song).
+And the complexity of the tasks in each phase of the cycle can vary widely: creative moments can be very complex (creating a campaign) or very simple (daydreaming about a vacation); the same can be said for logical moments (deciding which house to buy or whether to take the 3.30 or 3.35 bus); sensing moments (making love or making dinner); and feelings moments (heavy grief over loss or feeling happy while listening to a song).

-→In an ideal world, how do you most like to begin your day when you first wake up?
+→In an ideal world, how would you most like to begin your day when you first wake up?

 The key word here is "ideal" (as this is an exercise in understanding preferences).
-This about your ideal day - not what you have to do, but what you would do if the world was exactly as you wish it would be.
+This about your ideal day - not what you have to do because of obligations, but what you would do if the world was exactly as you wish it would be.
 Would you prefer to talk to others, or get input from them, first thing in the morning?
 And if so, what kind of input - plans, ideas, feelings?
-Or do you prefer to "live in your own space" for a while before engaging with others?
-If so, what kinds of things are in your (mental or emotional) space - plans, ideas, feelings?
-Or are you just getting practical things done?
+Or would you prefer to "live in your own space" for a while before engaging with others?
+If so, what kinds of things would be in your (mental or emotional) space - plans, ideas, feelings?
+Or would you just prefer getting practical things done?

-→What activity do you naturally gravitate toward as you change orientation (extroversion to introversion or vice versa)?
+→What activity would you naturally gravitate toward as you change orientation (extroversion to introversion or vice versa)?

-Notice what you prefer to do once you’re ready to change task and orientation.
-If you start your process in an extroverted way, you will naturally go into introversion, and vice versa.
-What is on the agenda then - plans, feelings, ideas or practical here-and-now tasks or awareness?
+Notice what you would prefer to do once you’re ready to change task and orientation.
+If you started your process in an extroverted way, you would naturally go into introversion, and vice versa.
+What would be on the agenda then - plans, feelings, ideas or practical here-and-now tasks or awareness?
 This would be your second phase in the flow.

 →And after that (during the next extroversion/introversion switch)?

-When you sense that you are ready to change task again – to reach out and collaborate or to go inside – notice again what kind of activity you would prefer.
+When you sense that you would be ready to change task again – to reach out and collaborate or to go inside – notice again what kind of activity you would prefer.
 This would be your third phase in the flow.

 →And then (during the final extroversion/introversion switch of your cycle)?